 Vertebrates are animals that possess a vertebral column or "backbone".
 Vertebrate animals include mammals, birds, reptiles, amphibians, and many species of fish.

 From comparative anatomy to classification to adaptation and locomotion, The Museum of Osteology has been designed with learning in mind.
-Currently displaying nearly 300 skeletons from all corners of the world, visitors have a unique opportunity to compare and contrast many rare species normally not seen in museum exhibits.
+Currently displaying over 300 skeletons from all corners of the world, visitors have a unique opportunity to compare and contrast many rare species normally not seen in museum exhibits.

 Comparative anatomy is the study of similarities and differences in the anatomy of organisms.
 Compare the specimens on display in this exhibit and you may notice that they all have the same basic design including a skull, 4 limbs, a spinal column, a torso, and a pelvis.

 Primates: Monkey & Apes

 The order Primates, meaning "prime or first rank", contains approximately 431 species of lemurs, lorises, tarsiers, monkeys and apes.
 Most primates are arboreal and live in tropical or subtropical regions of the Americas.

 Reptiles & Amphibians

 There are over 6300 species belonging to the class Amphibia including frogs, toads, salamanders, newts and caecilians.
 Amphibians are cold-blooded animals whose skin is covered in a layer of mucus which helps to keep them moist.